 This is the traditional model of utilizing intermediary banks, whereby recipients are outside the sending bank’s footprint or network.
 SWIFT gpi allows member banks transacting within networks to have near-real-time settlement and payment tracking.

 One of the advantages of SWIFT gpi is speed.
 92% of end-to-end cross-border payments are completed within 24 hours, while 40% of them are credited within the first 30 minutes.
 SWIFT gpi provides full visibility of the transaction fees without any data loss, helping banks achieve transparent, traceable, and predictable end-to-end transaction monitoring.
 They are moving quickly to address the deficiencies of the traditional correspondent banking model, with their recent release of the SWIFT Go service adding to the improvements introduced by gpi.
-Additionally, SWIFT gpi is building capabilities for developers that enhances the possibilities of their services.
+Additionally, SWIFT gpi is building capabilities for developers that enhance the possibilities of their services.

 Ripple

 Ripple is a distributed ledger-based global real-time settlement mechanism.
-It offers banks a faster and a more cost-effective mechanism to make international payments in any fiat currency with associated settlement.
+It offers banks a faster and more cost-effective mechanism to make international payments in any fiat currency with the associated settlement.
 As banks and their corporate clients look for ways to improve payments flows and reduce the capital costs associated with the traditional correspondent banking model, they may find Ripple’s modern settlement architecture offers near real-time settlement with reduced fund transfer costs.
 Blockchain provides transparency, security, and speed that the traditional correspondent banking model cannot provide.
-Payments can settle in real-time without dependence on card numbers or intermediary banks.
+Payments can settle in real time without dependence on card numbers or intermediary banks.

 Mastercard Send and Visa B2B